thoughtworks/HeartBeat/README.md

 ### 3.1.1 Config Board/Pipeline/Source data

-Before generator the dora metric data, user need to config the project info in Dora, in Home page(Image3-1), you can create a new project for your project, or you can import a project config json file (If you already saved one config file, for import file feature will introduce in “Import and Export feature ”).
+Before generator the metrics data, user need to config the project info, in Home page (Image3-1), you can create a new project for your project, or you can import a project config json file (If you already saved one config file, for import file feature will introduce in “Import and Export feature ”).

 ![Image 3-1](https://user-images.githubusercontent.com/995849/89783965-6b26f700-db4a-11ea-8b3a-a0d81ff37f85.png)
 _Image 3-1，home page_